 Apollo Cannabis Clinic is an evidence-based clinic who has been conducting observational research on medical cannabis and conditions since 2014.
 The staff includes health care professionals to assist patients of all ages and backgrounds.

-In order to access Apollo’s services, begin by visiting apollocannabis.ca to fill out an intake form.
+In order to access Apollo’s services, begin by filling out a form here.
 Once the information has been submitted and reviewed an Apollo representative will contact you to book an appointment with one of our doctors.

 During the initial appointment, individuals will disclose their medical history and past cannabis use, and the doctor will determine an appropriate treatment plan with regards to cannabis.
 It is important to be honest and open with the doctor as it will provide them the best chance at helping individuals manage their condition with cannabis.